Behind-the-meter power generation

 - Reduced carbon emissions – Renewable energy generation technologies and effective battery storage, can dramatically reduce carbon emissions.

-- Mitigated risk – by generating your own power on-site and storing it for later use, you can build resilience against power grid failures and outages.
+- Greater resilience – by generating your own power on-site and storing it for later use, you can build resilience against power grid failures and outages.

 - Round the clock generation – Renewable energy sources can still generate electricity outside of your site’s operating hours.
 Capturing this excess energy allow you to save it for when your site needs it the most.